-New standards and amendments/revisions to published standards and interpretations effective in 2020 but not applicable to the Fund ii) Improvements to International Financial Reporting Standards
+New standards and amendments/revisions to published standards and interpretations effective in 2021 but not applicable to the Fund ii) Improvements to International Financial Reporting Standards

-A number of other new amendments to standards are effective for annual periods beginning on or after 1 January 2020.
+New amendments to standards are effective for annual periods beginning on or after 1 January 2021.
 The Fund has not adopted the following revised IFRSs and IFRIC interpretations that have been issued.
 The amendments had no impact on the Fund's financial statements.